Babbel: Corporate structure

 Babbel is a product of Babbel GmbH in Berlin.
 Babbel GmbH is headquartered in Berlin and has an office in New York.
 In 2023, the company generated €330 million in revenue and sold over 16 million subscriptions.
 Since its founding, Babbel has sold more than 25 million subscriptions.

 The United States is Babbel's largest single market.
 Spanish, French, and Italian are among the most popular languages there, while German ranks fourth, according to the company.
-A third of the business now comes from corporate customers, for whom industry-specific learning packages are developed.
+A third of the business comes from corporate customers, for whom industry-specific learning packages are developed.

 Business model

-Babbel was initially conceived as an advertising-financed platform, but switched to a subscription model in 2009.
+Babbel was conceived as an advertising-financed platform, but switched to a subscription model in 2009.
 Since then, users have been paying per month for access to courses in their browser or via an app.
 According to the company, more than half of subscribers renew their subscription after one year.
 The business model thus differs from other early online offerings, which relied more heavily on advertising financing or community concepts.

 Originally, Babbel incorporated a community-oriented structure that was designed to enable learners to connect with one another.
 This concept proved unsuccessful, as learning pairs or groups were rarely formed.
 As a result, the company shifted its approach to individual learning supported by structured exercises.

 In addition to individual customers, Babbel increasingly targets corporate clients that purchase language training packages for their employees.